 Bearded dragons love to climb, so make sure your lid is secure enough that it can’t be knocked out of place by an adventurous beardie!

 You might think that you’ve selected the right size tank in terms of gallons, but make sure it’s high and wide enough as well.
 We recommend a tank with a height and width of 24 inches.
 Taller tanks allow for your bearded dragon to move toward or away from the heat source at the top, so if you provide plenty of levels for them to choose from, they can find the perfect spot!

 They also love to climb, so a taller tank allows for multiple climbing perches for them to enjoy.

 You want to make sure your beardie can turn around comfortably, and a 24-inch tank width should allow for that once your dragon is fully grown.

-This isn’t usually recommended, as they can be territorial, which will lead to fights and potential injuries.
+This isn’t usually recommended, as they can be territorial.
 Unless your two dragons have been raised together since they hatched, this isn’t a route that we would recommend.